 Training and skills

-Training on literature search and scientific writing will be provided during weekly supervisory meetings.
-S/he will benefit from expertise within GEES with 15+ academics leading closely related research with opportunities to present research, discuss challenges, collaborate and get an understanding of the broader context.
+Training on modelling and experimental methods, literature search and scientific writing will be provided incl. weekly supervisory meetings.
+The student will benefit from expertise within GEES with 15+ permanent staff leading closely related research with opportunities to present research, discuss challenges, collaborate and get an understanding of the broader context.
 Chemistry offers expertise in interactions, interfaces and sensing with 10 academics working in this theme in addition to recently recruited academics focussing on atmospheric chemistry.

 Partners and collaboration